Part 1 of 3-Part Series on Lisps and Tongue Thrusts

 When to Intervene

 So as a starting point, we first need to identify what type of lisp we’re seeing, AND the severity.
 Is it one that may be more ‘developmental’ in nature like an interdental or dentalized production, in which case we may wait until 4 or later to intervene (dependent on child’s readiness)?
 Or is it an ‘atypical’ (i.e. NOT developmental) lisp that requires more immediate intervention like a palatal or lateral lisp?
 Understanding exactly what type of lisp is occurring, the level of impact on speech intelligibility and the age and readiness of the child are all big determiners on ‘when to treat’.
 For example, if the child is very difficult to understand due to this speech error, particularly by age 4, that would indicate treatment is necessary sooner rather than later.
 This is especially true if the child is open and ready for the therapy process.
 However, if you have a younger child who simply can’t yet attend to or imitate the models and instructions you give them, that may be reason to wait a bit.
 So for younger/preschool aged children in particular, it’s important to determine when to intervene based on the individual child and their readiness.
 In my professional opinion, jumping on treatment sooner rather than later is always better.
 The longer a child continues with an incorrect speech pattern, the stronger that habituated pattern will be and the more difficult it becomes to change.
-I have also found that while some literature in my field believe the interdental or dentalized lisp is ‘developmental’ in nature (i.e. they may grow out of it with age/maturation) and prefer to wait on treatment, I have seen many lisps continue way beyond the age of 4 and find that most children need intervention to correct this pattern.
+I have also found that while some literature in my field believe the interdental or dentalized lisp is ‘developmental’ in nature (i.e. they may grow out of it with age/maturation) and prefer to wait on treatment, I have seen many lisps continue way beyond the age of 4 and find that many children need intervention to correct this pattern.
+Lastly, you want to think about the presence (or absence) of the child’s 2 top front teeth.
+Beginning speech therapy for a lisp should be dependent on the child HAVING those 2 front teeth (either baby teeth or adult teeth).
+If the baby teeth have fallen out and there is a space while adult teeth are waiting to come down, this is not helpful (and can be a hindrance) to speech therapy so you’re best to address this either before those teeth fall out or after they have grown at least half way in.
+Here is a helpful article from the resource section of my website about Lisps and When to Treat (scroll to the bottom of the page).

 There is another big consideration that should be explored when clients come to us with an obvious s/z error production, which is identifying the existence (or not) of a tongue thrust.
 Stay tuned for part 2 of this blog series (Tongue Thrust: What is it and why should I care?) for more information on signs and causes of tongue thrust and its impact on our kids’ speech and oral development.